Albert Einstein College of Medicine: Jacobi

-In conjunction with the construction of Einstein's first building, New York City built a 1,349-bed, $37.5 million hospital adjacent to the school.
-Now the Jacobi Medical Center, Belkin and New York City Mayor Vincent Impellitteri agreed to permit its use as Einstein's teaching hospital.
+In conjunction with the construction of Einstein's first building, New York City built a 1,349-bed, $37.5 million hospital adjacent to the school, now known as the Jacobi Medical Center.
+Belkin and New York City Mayor Vincent Impellitteri agreed to permit its use as Einstein's teaching hospital.

 Jacobi is a member of NYC Health + Hospitals, the largest municipal health system in the United States.
+It serves as both the regional snakebite center and hyperbaric center for the New York tri-state area.

-Student body and life
+Student body and campus

 As of 2025, Einstein had 789 medical students according to U.S. News & World Report.
 Admission to Einstein's MD program is highly selective, with an acceptance rate of 1.85% in 2024.
 All students are awarded the full-tuition Gottesman Scholarship.
 The average post-scholarship cost of attendance for all four years is $138,000.
 New York residents comprise 44 percent of MD students.

 Einstein offers housing for students and postdoctoral researchers.
 Student housing consists of three 28-story towers built in 1970.
 Living spaces include studios, three-bedroom penthouses, and one-, two-, or three-bedroom apartments.
 The campus also hosts a recreational facility, the Falk Center, that houses a gym, pool, and courts for basketball, racquetball, and squash.
 An underground parking garage is located on campus.